goodlancer-org/valera/docs/electric_circuit.rst

 Finish
 ~~~~~~~~~~~~~
 Congratulations!!!
-Now you can put the ssembled scheme into base box and procced to the next step in creating your own Valera!!!
+Now you can put the assembled scheme into base box and procced to the next step
+in building your own Valera!!!